avisionh/preferenceallocation/README.md

 [![Travis-CI Build Status](https://travis-ci.org/avisionh/Preference-Allocation.svg?branch=master)](https://travis-ci.org/avisionh/Preference-Allocation)

+# Update
+- The latest development of this project is to build a Shiny app.
+- The project management and code development of this stage will be captured on Azure DevOps owing to its superior project management capabilities.
+- The link to this can be found on the [Azure DevOps public project, Preference Allocation, page](https://avisionh.visualstudio.com/Preference%20Allocation)

+***

+# Motivation

 The problem we will tackle in this repository is of *preference allocation*/*one-sided matching*.

 In particular, consider that we have to assign *x* people to *y* sessions.
 For each of these *y* sessions,